josa42/atom-blame/README.md

 ```

 `{hash}` will be replaced with the actual short-format hash of selected commit.
-`{lhash}` will be replaced with the long-format hash of selected commit.
+`{long-hash}` will be replaced with the long-format hash of selected commit.

 Todo:
 * Handle Folding right